dakota-mewt/mewt/README.md

    1. in the Terminal window, type in **_ls /dev/tty.*_** and hit enter.
 Make a mental note of the results.  [![portsbeforearduino](/images/screenshots/mac/portsbeforearduino.png)
    1. now plug your Arduino into your computer's USB port.
 Depending on your Arduino model, you may see some lights blink on your Arduino at this point.
    1. in the Terminal window, type in **_ls /dev/tty.*_** and hit enter (again). [![portsafterarduino](/images/screenshots/mac/portsafterarduino.png)
-   1. jot down the new entry **_/dev/tty.XXXXXXXX_** COM port somewhere, we'll need to reference it later
+   1. jot down the new entry **_/dev/tty.XXXXXXXX_** serial port somewhere, we'll need to reference it later
    </details>